eapapp/carpentries-tagathon/README.md

 # Carpentries Tagathon

-This is the Oslo carpentry Study group's contribution to the (October Tagathon)[https://carpentries.org/blog/2019/10/carpentries-tagathon/].
-The original blog posts courtesy of (Data Carpentries)[https://datacarpentry.org/blog/].
+This is the Oslo carpentry Study group's contribution to the [October Tagathon](https://carpentries.org/blog/2019/10/carpentries-tagathon/).
+The original blog posts courtesy of [Data Carpentries](https://datacarpentry.org/blog/).

 ## What does it do so far?